Amazon EC2 Driver¶

 EC2_SECRET attributes will be encrypted.

-- REGION_NAME: it’s the name of AWS region that your account uses to deploy machines.
+- REGION_NAME: Name of the AWS region that your account uses to deploy machines.

-- CAPACITY: This attribute sets the size and number of EC2 machines that your OpenNebula host will handle, you can see
+- CAPACITY: This attribute sets the size and number of EC2 machines that your OpenNebula host will handle.
+You can consult the

 If a CONTEXT section is defined in the template, it will be available as USERDATA inside the VM and can be retrieved by running the following command: